 - Canoe and Rowing Club in North Glenmore Park, 24 St. S.W. off Crowchild Trail (hand launch only - no vehicle launch)

 When boating, remember other people are using the same facilities to launch so please be courteous.

-The City and Province enforce bylaws with respect to the Glenmore Reservoir including:
+The City and Province enforce bylaws (See bylaws 9018 and 9084) with respect to the Glenmore Reservoir including:

 - Boating use only between May 1 and October 31

 - Approved Life jackets or PFDs (personal floatation devices) must be worn at all times while the boat is on the water

 - No pet in water or on boats